 Nature’s riot of fall color contained an unusual amount of orange one October Saturday afternoon at Camp Warren Levis in southwestern Illinois.

-All that extra orange in the landscape had impressive mobility, too, since it came in the form of shirts worn by Tiger Cubs eager to search for, discover, and share the surprises at Trails West Council’s Tiger Cub Family Day.
+All that extra orange in the landscape had impressive mobility, too, since it came in the form of shirts worn by Tiger Cubs eager to search for, discover, and share the surprises at Tiger Cub Family Day.

-There’s a good reason to have a lively event soon after signing up first graders for the one-year Tiger Cub program, said Tim Schwartz, district executive for Cub Scouting in the Wood River, Ill.-based council.
+There’s a good reason to have a lively event soon after signing up first graders for the one-year Tiger Cub program, said Tim Schwartz, district executive for Cub Scouting in the local council.

 “After roundup, it might take a while for Tiger Cub dens to get organized,” he explained.
 With Tiger Cub Family Day already on the calendar, “they have something to keep up the excitement and interest.”